Extended business travelers are likely to be taxed on employment income relating to their Hungarian work, but treaty rules are examined closely.

 Most categories of income are aggregated, but certain categories are taxed separately (such as dividends and capital gains).

 Extended business travelers are likely to be considered resident if they spend more than 183 days in Hungary.
 If they spend less than 6 months, then the treaty rules are used to determine tax liability.

-Employment income is derived from Hungarian sources if it is paid by a Hungarian entity, the work is performed for a Hungarian entity, or the Hungarian entity bears the costs of the employment.
+Employment income is derived from Hungarian sources if it is paid by a Hungarian entity or, the work is performed for a Hungarian entity.

 There is no minimum number of days when determining tax liability.
 If an individual is non-resident in Hungary but the Hungarian entity is considered to be the economic employer, then even 1 day of work is taxable in Hungary.